 A new trial carried out at a Brazilian university during the hot season found that the 100 per cent natural oregano essential oil (OEO) feed additive Orego-Stim, from Anpario, increased milk yield and energy corrected milk yield in Jersey cows post-calving.

-Supplementation of cow diets with the natural phytogenic was also found to lower the number of aggressive interactions per day pre-calving.
+Supplementation of cow diets with the natural phytogenic was also found to significantly reduce somatic cell counts (SCC) and to cut the number of aggressive interactions between the cows each day pre-calving.

 A total of 24 Jersey cows, weighing approximately 400kg and averaging 2.7 lactations, were split into one of three treatment groups from 21 days pre-calving to 21 days post-calving: a control group; an OEO supplemented group (10g per day of Orego-Stim Powder; and a Green Tea supplemented group (5g per day Green Tea extract).
 Body weight and body condition were measured weekly, with production and feeding behaviour assessed daily.
 Animal health and welfare was continuously monitored.

 The results showed that pre-calving, cows fed OEO supplemented diets visited the feed trough less often, but also had fewer visits without eating and tended to spend more time ruminating than the other dietary groups.
 Cows receiving OEO supplemented diets also had significantly fewer aggressive episodes per day than the control group, with OEO fed cows demonstrating a 48 per cent lower incidence compared to the control.

 Post-calving, cows receiving OEO tended to have a higher dry matter intake, a 16 per cent greater milk yield and a higher energy corrected milk yield than the control cows.
 Compared to Green Tea supplemented cows, OEO increased milk yield significantly by 35 per cent.